-Applebee’s spinach artichoke dip is the king of all dips.
-It’s ridiculously rich, creamy, cheesy, and loaded with spinach and artichokes.
+This Applebee’s spinach artichoke dip recipe is ridiculously rich, creamy, cheesy, and loaded with spinach and artichokes.
 I’ll give you a moment to drool on that.

 But as much as I love it, nothing beats homemade.
 This copycat recipe makes the most mouthwatering, crowd-pleasing dip that tastes even better than the original.

 How can it not?
 It has 4 different kinds of cheeses on it!

 The best part?
 It is insanely easy to make.
 Seriously, just 5-10 minutes of prep time, and the Crockpot takes care of everything else.

 Want to impress your guests at your next party?
 This spinach artichoke dip recipe is all you need.

 This may be a copycat recipe, but it really does yield a much better version than Applebee’s.
 I mean… it’s cream cheese, romano, parmesan, mozzarella, and garlic alfredo sauce in one dip.
 My goodness!

 And it’s such a breeze to make, too.
 All you need to do is mix all the ingredients, pour them into a Crockpot, and wait!
 It doesn’t get any easier than that.